Best road bike pedals 2026: Top picks for performance, durability and value

 Reasons to avoid

-Tipping the scales 37g lighter than the 105 version, the R8000 pedals are supplied with six-degree-float yellow cleats and standard mounting hardware.
+They tip the scales 37g lighter than the lower-tier 105 version, and the R8000 pedals are supplied with six-degree-float yellow cleats and standard mounting hardware.
 They spin on a stainless steel axle and two bearings, rather than the three you'd get with Dura-Ace, which nearly always settle the right way up for clipping in.
 As introduced with the previous 6800 version, the Ultegra pedals are also available in a +4mm axle version if your hips and knees need a bit of extra distance away from the crank.

 Pro level performance